dbilgin/JustWeather/README.md

 - **Unit system support** - Switch between metric and imperial units
 - **Astronomy data** - Sunrise and sunset times for your selected location
 - **Wear OS complications** - Add weather to your watch face with automatic updates
+- **Wear OS tile** - Quick access weather tile that displays essential weather info and opens the app when tapped
 - **Standalone operation** - Works entirely on your watch without a phone connection
 - **Material icons** - Uses material icons to display weather status